calebtuttle/calebtuttle.github.io/notes/salience-maps-of-affordances-applications.md

 The generalized version of this claim is that *each person has a distinct saliency map of affordances*.
 The average affordance saliency map for the whole population is not entirely noisy because some affordances (e.g., things that can be grasped with hands, social cues) are pressing by virtue of being affordances for humans.
 However, there are distinctions between individuals; the examples above illustrate this point.

 A difference that will be very difficult to measure and is difficult to articulate has to do with affordances of thought.
 Not all affordances are physical.
 My environment does not only afford me the opportunity to pick up a book.
 It also affords me the opportunity to read the book and think thoughts I have never before thought.
 But affordances of thought apply to more than reading.
 Memories are affordances of thought.
 Imaginings are affordances of thought.
 Even these are on the affordance saliency map.
 People's attitude toward and perception of these vary.
 The saliency map of affordances thus includes: physical affordances, social affordances, imagination affordances, memory affordances (and others?).

+By the way, note somewhere that emotions/affect/mood and other things (such as drugs, stress, physical touch with close humans) *modulate* perception at small timescales (i.e., seconds, minutes, maybe hours?
+Whatever timescale the chemicals involved opperate on is the timescale of the modulations).

 <hr/>